Before You Begin

 It's often good to wrap up your toast with a wish, traditional toast, or blessing for the bride and groom.
 Raise your glass with a resounding congratulations, cheers, l'chaim or salud, and don't forget to drink to your own toast!

-I suggest writing your toast down on a notecard or two (remember, I said to keep it brief!) and practicing it a few times so that you're not reading straight from the card.
+Write your toast down on a notecard or two and practice it a few times so that you're not reading straight from the card.
 You may also wish to run your toast by a trusted friend who can give you some feedback.

 Don't drink too much before you give your speech.
 A drink or two might help loosen you up, but more than that and you'll just look like a fool.

 Don't read straight from the card.
 These are supposed to be heart-felt words, not a scripted response.
 It's better to paraphrase what you've written, and get the general sentiment across.
 Of course, you can have your notes handy, just remember to make eye-contact with the people you are speaking to.

 Stand up straight.
 This moment is an important one—and your posture should reflect that.
 Plus: you want to look good in those wedding photos, right?